Tourism in Poland: Tourist resorts

 There are dozens of sea resorts on the coast of Baltic Sea like Wolin Island, located close to the German border and the coast of Pomerania.
 In southern Poland there are resorts for skiing and hiking in the Karkonosze mountains, which is part of the Sudetes mountain range.
 Karkonosze includes the tourist centres of Karpacz and Szklarska Poręba.
 Other famous resorts for skiing and hiking include in Carpathian Mountains: Zakopane in the Tatra mountains; Szczyrk, Krynica-Zdrój, Ustroń, Wisła in the Beskids or Szczawnica and Krościenko in Pieniny mountains.

+In the vicinity of Low Beskids lies a tourist resort that offers a blend of mountainous terrain and an aqueous environment, with Lake Rożnów in the centre.

 Christian pilgrimage

 It's estimated that 13% (of the 1.8 million in 2005) of visitors of the Basilica of Our Lady of Licheń arrive from abroad.
 Jasna Góra Monastery was visited by 3.6 million of pilgrims from 78 countries in 2014.

 Transport in Poland

-Tourist infrastructure and facilities are abundant, especially in larger cities and in major tourist resorts.
+Tourist infrastructure and facilities are abundant, especially in larger cities and in popular tourist resorts.
 In large Polish cities, urban public transport is very well developed.

-The biggest cities (Kraków, Wrocław, Poznań, Gdańsk and Szczecin) have international airports with connections with many European cities and with the Frédéric Chopin International Airport in Warsaw, which is the main hub of LOT Polish Airlines.
+Poland has 15 international airports with a rich network of connections to many European cities.
+The largest airports are Warsaw Chopin Airport (the main hub of LOT Polish Airlines), Kraków John Paul II International Airport, Gdańsk Lech Wałęsa Airport, Katowice Airport, Wrocław Airport.

-Intercity connections are offered by PKP Intercity, Polregio, Arriva RP, Leo Express, RegioJet, local trains (Koleje Dolnośląskie, Koleje Śląskie, Koleje Małopolskie, Szybka Kolej Miejska, Pomorska Kolej Metropolitalna, Koleje Mazowieckie, Łódzka Kolej Aglomeracyjna, Koleje Wielkopolskie) and PKS's, Flixbus as well as many smaller companies.
-There are also coach connections to other countries provided by various companies (inter alia Sindbad, Flixbus).
+Intercity connections are offered by PKP Intercity, Polregio, Arriva RP, Leo Express, RegioJet, local trains (Koleje Dolnośląskie, Koleje Śląskie, Koleje Małopolskie, Szybka Kolej Miejska, Pomorska Kolej Metropolitalna, Koleje Mazowieckie, Łódzka Kolej Aglomeracyjna, Koleje Wielkopolskie) and PKS's and many bus companies.
+There are also coach connections to other countries provided by various companies.

 Connections by ferry to Sweden and Denmark through the Baltic Sea are for example from Gdańsk, Gdynia and Świnoujście (inter alia Polferries).